 A 2006 study published in the Journal of Alternative and Complementary Medicineinvestigated the potential roles of an ethyl acetate fraction from shiitake mushrooms.
 The study involved two human breast carcinoma cell lines, one human nonmalignant breast epithelial cell line and two myeloma cell lines.
 The results suggest that shiitake mushrooms were able to inhibit growth in tumor cells with their mycochemical value.
 Shiitake mushroom successfully inducted apoptosis, the process of programmed cell death.”

-While we need more studies on shiitakes and cancer (and they’ll never replace other treatments), it’s encouraging to see the strength of mushrooms at resisting these diseases.
+While we need more studies on shiitakes and immunity, it’s encouraging to see the strength of mushrooms at resisting diseases.